 Property Tax Payment Due Dates and Payment Options

 Paying your property taxes is an important responsibility for each property owner.
-The services provided by our cities and counties along with the schools that educate our children are funded by property tax revenues.
-While there is much debate over the efficient and effective spending of this revenue, without adequate collection the municipal services we have come to expect and enjoy would cease to exist.
+The services provided by our cities and counties and the schools that educate our children are funded by property tax revenues.
+While there is much debate over the efficient and effective spending of this revenue, the municipal services we have come to expect and enjoy would cease to exist without collecting property taxes.